As a Travel Nurse relocating to Australia is a scary prospect.

 Do you want to live in a rural or city setting?

-In Australia, the large cities are located on the coast and beyond the cities and suburbs are extremely rural areas.
-For instance, Sydney and it’s suburbs are sprawling.
-The Blue Mountains are approximately a two hour drive from the central business district.
-After the blue mountains is the bush, you might drive 100 km without seeing anything other than kangaroos.
+In Australia, the large cities are located on the coast, and beyond the cities and suburbs are extremely rural areas.
+For instance, Sydney and its suburbs are sprawling.
+The Blue Mountains are approximately a two-hour drive from the central business district.
+After the blue mountains are the bush, you might drive 100 km without seeing anything other than kangaroos.

 Housing is another consideration.